mlabecki/dq_analysis/README.md

 Additional input features include the choice of gridlines and the selection of the upper limit for the y-axis using a slider with loan count values incremented by 50,000.

 ### 5. Feedback and Contact Info
-Please feel free to send me any feedback regarding this project and suggestions for code and/or app interface improvements.
+Please feel free to send me any feedback regarding this project and suggestions for code and/or dashboard app improvements.
 You can contact me through Github or via email labecki.marek@yahoo.com.
 Thank you for your interest and consideration.